 Professor Paul Barrett, a Natural History Museum dinosaur expert who worked on the stegosaurus model and animation says, "Virtual reality is a really important new tool for getting our specimens out there and letting the public see them really up close and manipulate them.
 It's the first time people will actually be able to hold these objects, pull them around and make them larger and smaller.

 "Our Stegosaurus is obviously a huge specimen so we can't normally pick it up and play with it.
 But now we can zoom in on the head and look at features of the skull and teeth, we can zoom back to look at the arrangement of the plates, we can tip the skeleton upside down and look at it from angles that we wouldn't normally be able to see.

 'We can also import it into computer programs to look at the engineering of how the skeleton is put together.
 So it's been a really exciting development for us here, because we are also seeing it in new ways for the first time too."

-"This is exactly why Sir David was so excited to get involved in Hold the World," reports Isobel Hamilton. "'The one thing that really frustrates you in a museum is when you see something really fascinating, you don't want to be separated from it by glass,' he told a Q&A panel on May 23rd.
-'You want to be able to look at it and see the back of it and turn it around and so on.'
+"This is exactly why Sir David was so excited to get involved in Hold the World," reports Isobel Hamilton. "'The one thing that really frustrates you in a museum is when you see something really fascinating, you don't want to be separated from it by glass,' he told a panel 'You want to be able to look at it and see the back of it and turn it around and so on.'

 "In the VR, you can play with artifacts which in real life are so delicate even world-class scientists aren't allowed to handle them," Hamilton continues.
 "Even better once you're done playing with the static objects they come to life.
 Rarely in a museum do you get the chance to have a massive pterodactyl swoop over your head."
 To read the full article, click here.